 USPS Certified Mail Return Receipt No. ______________

-Pursuant to the authority of Section 403.121, Florida Statutes (Fla.
-Stat.), the State of Florida Department of Environmental Protection (Department) gives notice to ZZZZ (Respondent) of the following findings of fact and conclusions of lawwith respect to violations of Section 381.0065 and Chapter 386, Part I [or Chapter 489, Part III], Fla.
+Pursuant to the authority of sections 381.0065 and 403.121, Florida Statutes (Fla.
+Stat.), the State of Florida Department of Environmental Protection (Department) gives notice to ZZZZ (Respondent) of the following Findings of Fact, Conclusions of Law, Assessment of Administrative Penalties, and Order for Corrective Actions with respect to violations of section 381.0065, Chapter 386, Part I [or Chapter 489, Part III], and Chapter 403, Fla.
 Stat., and/or the rules promulgated thereunder in Chapter 62-6, Florida Administrative Code (Fla.
 Admin.
 Code).

 FINDINGS OF FACT